googlefonts/variable-components-spec/variable-components-spec.md

 To clarify: Variable Components completely determine the designspace location for the base glyph.
-Any axis not specified by a Variable Component has to be interpreted as set to its *default*, regardless of the parent designspace location.
+Any axis not specified by a Variable Component has to be interpreted as set to its *default*, regardless of the global designspace location.
 In other words, Variable Components do not implicitly pass the global designspace location down to the base glyphs.
 (It _can't_ pass down local designspace coordinates, as local designspace may reuse axis IDs for different